-- New business tax basics (pdf) - Overview of Washington's business taxes and reporting requirements.
+- Business tax basics (pdf) - Overview of Washington's business taxes and reporting requirements.

-- New business tax workshop - Learn the basics of Washington State taxes and your tax reporting responsibilities.
+- Business tax basics workshop - Learn the basics of Washington State taxes and your tax reporting responsibilities.

 - Industry specific guides - To help you better understand the tax obligations for specific industries.